ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 ### Implementations

 Thanks to its roots as a statistical programming language, R has particularly strong support of linear models, a core installation often includes the `stats` package which provides the `lm()` and `glm()` functions.
-Regularization is supported by `glmnet`, `elasticnet`, among others.
+Regularization is supported by the `glmnet` and `elasticnet` packages, among others.

-In Python, the `linear_model` module in scikit-learn is fairly comprehensive, with OLS, regularization, logistic and GLM.
-Alternatvely, [statsmodels](https://www.statsmodels.org/stable/index.html) also provides these functionalities as well as survival and time series analysis.
+In Python, the `linear_model` module in **scikit-learn** is fairly comprehensive, with OLS, regularization, logistic and GLM.
+Alternatively, [statsmodels](https://www.statsmodels.org/stable/index.html) also provides these functionalities as well as survival and time series analysis.

 ### References

 Most general statistics books like the now-classic [Modern Applied Statistics with S](https://link.springer.com/book/10.1007/978-0-387-21706-2) and the more modern [An Introduction to Statistical Learning](https://www.statlearning.com/) include sections on linear models (the latter being much more accessible).
-Among books that focus specifically on linear models,  I find [Linear Models with R](https://people.bath.ac.uk/jjf23/LMR/index.html) and [Extending the Linear Model with R](https://people.bath.ac.uk/jjf23/ELM/index.html) from Julian Faraway particularly helpful though my reading of the field is by no means exhaustive.
+Among books that focus specifically on linear models, I find [Linear Models with R](https://people.bath.ac.uk/jjf23/LMR/index.html) and [Extending the Linear Model with R](https://people.bath.ac.uk/jjf23/ELM/index.html) from Julian Faraway particularly helpful, though my reading in the field is by no means exhaustive.